 Then there is perhaps the weirdest Santa Monica memory.
-For years, every time I’d walk or drive by the retaining wall that sat nestled into the bluffs on Pacific Coast Highway at Montana, I’d see it: huge, black graffitied letters, of a sort that would never stay up for years today, proclaiming: “Tommy Surko says, for my girl, there’s only one.
+Across from Sorrento Beach (and the Grill) was a retaining wall that sat nestled into the bluffs on Pacific Coast Highway at the foot of Montana Avenue.
+The wall was a remnant from the unfinished Gables Hotel, a grand conceit that had been abandoned during the Depression.
+For years, every time I’d walk or drive by the wall, I’d see it: Huge, black graffitied letters, of a sort that would never stay up for years today, proclaiming: “Tommy Surko says, for my girl, there’s only one.
 Tommy Surko.”
 I always wondered what happened to Tommy Surko and whether he got the girl.
 (Or any girl.)
 On Facebook, I might not find out, but I can at least find people who also remember Tommy Surko and that particular time and place.

 There’s a junior high group, of course (with the word “Survivors” in its title.)
 And high school ones.
 And groups for people of similar vintage who went to the same dance clubs I did, in L.A. and then in New York, and who remember every incarnation of the floating underground ones whose names I could never hope to recapture by myself.
 And groups for people who just like the same architecture, or philosophy, or relatively arcane hobbies and passions.
 That’s the beauty of this large selection of people, and why I’m finding it so different from the smaller boards I’ve been on since 1991.